 Contact: Kimberly Bergendahl

 Contact: Ruth Fairbanks

 ENGL internship page

-The Individualized Major Program has adopted the CLAS policy on internships for all individualized majors (both CLAS and CAHNR) and therefore the following restrictions apply:
+The Individualized Major Program has adopted the CLAS policy on internships and therefore the following restrictions apply:

 - Payment.
 Paid internships are allowed, provided that such payment is incidental to the experiential learning to be gained from the work.